 Bolt: stainless steel anchor drilled into the rock and set with super strong glue

-Quickdraw: a thick piece of webbing (dog bone) with a carabiner attached to each end.
+Quickdraw: a thick webbing (dog bone) with a carabiner attached to each end.
 These can be permanently fixed or, more often, brought to the climb by the climber.

 The quickdraw is attached to the bolt with one of the carabiners (quickdraws typically have designated ends for connecting to the wall), and the climber attaches the rope to the other side.
 Thus until the climber secures their rope into the first quickdraw, they are technically bouldering (aka climbing without any protection).
-In climbing gyms, quickdraws are already attached to the wall with a quick link (a more durable carabiner).
+Quickdraws are already attached to the wall in climbing gyms with a quick link (a more durable carabiner).
 The lead climber then attaches or clips their rope to each subsequent quickdraw as they progress up the wall.
 Indoors you’ll find a fixed anchor at the top.
 Outdoors, you’ll find a variety of anchor types (or none at all!), so it’s always good to scope out a guidebook as an expert and/or do your research.

 The other type of climbing grouped under sport climbing is trad climbing, which is beyond this article’s scope.
-Just know that trad climbing takes an incredible amount of knowledge and experience and is only performed outside.
+Just know that trad climbing takes incredible knowledge and experience and is only performed outside.

 What is Lead Belaying?